larswagoner/larswagonercomcode/larswagonercom/content/now.md

 *  In Leiden, NL.
 *  Just spent a few weeks in Germany and Denmark.
 *  Working with the lovely people at Algebraic AI and the de Polavieja Lab at the Champalimaud Foundation "Centre of the Unknown".
-Focusing on theoretical and practical aspects of AML, including model interpretability
+Focusing on theoretical and practical aspects of AML, including model interpretability.
 *  Interested in improving my worldview and engaging authentically with my environment.
 *  Learning about data engineering and LLMs.
 *  Recently watched Bergman's <u>Wild Strawberries</u> which seems to draw a lot from Chekhov's <u>A Dreary Story</u>.